thisismyrobot/gah/README.md

-# Hit counter example
+# GAH

+(Google Analyiccs Hit counter)

 Experimenting with Google's Analytics API, using their JavaScript client.

-Currently it's just an example of making a bell sound everytime there is a unique hit on a path.
+Consider this a worked example of making a bell sound everytime there is a unique hit on a path.

 ## Setup